-In 2013 and 2014, we operated in two principal reportable business segments, namely wafer sales segment and cell and module sales segment.
-In 2015, we began to report revenue from sales of solar power projects and generation of electricity as a separate segment.
+In 2014, we operated in two principal reportable business segments, namely wafer sales segment and cell and module sales segment.
+Beginning from 2015, we report revenue from sales of solar power projects and generation of electricity as a separate segment.
 We currently operate our business in three principal reportable business segments:

-- · wafer sales segment, which involves the manufacture and sales of monocrystalline and multicrystalline solar wafers and processing services; - · cell and module sales segment, which involves the manufacture and sales of solar cells and modules; and - · solar power projects segment, which involves sales of solar power projects, and electricity generation revenue of certain project assets we own and operate which were reported under our other business segment during previous years.
+- wafer sales segment, which involves the manufacture and sales of monocrystalline and multicrystalline solar wafers and processing services; - cell and module sales segment, which involves the manufacture and sales of solar cells and modules; and - solar power projects segment, which involves sales of solar power projects, and electricity generation revenue of certain project assets we own and operate which were reported under our other business segment during previous years.